Post thumbnail

 Those technologies are mainly:

-Independence from App Stores, Dependence to Browsers
+Independence from App Stores, Dependence on Browsers

 The downside is that the user experience directly depends on the web browser used.